In 1630 the Revd. John Maverick quitted the West of England, and adventured across the ocean to become one of the earliest founders of Massachusetts.

 Here Peter Maverick would have passed his days in the busy life of the country clergyman of the 17th century.
 Interested in farming his glebe, enjoying his garden, and sharing in the village pastimes, the Revel, Christmas games, and Harvest Home.
 At that period the parish priest was the link in local government that united church and state; friend alike to squire and cottager, to whom all appealed for the settlement of disputes or redress of grievances, and the parish church was the centre not only of the spiritual, but the parochial life of the little commmunity.

 Home life in the new vicarage would have been very simple.
 Baking, brewing, and all domestic work was done at home, and Mrs. Maverick was, we may be sure, fully occupied in providing comfort for the family, besides little luxuries distributed to the sick and poor of the parish.
 Those gardens and orchards so carefully detailed in the Terriers, helped to render the family self supporting.
-Charis were a luxury for old people, young folk sat on stools, or benches.
+Chairs were a luxury for old people, young folk sat on stools, or benches.
 The tables were boards set on tressells, removable when not required.
 Books were few.
 Among the most valuable household goods were the brass pans and crocks, so frequently mentioned in wills of that time.

 On February 3rd, 1616, John Hassarde was instituted into the vicarage of Awliscombe, the benefice being void "per necem Petri Mavericke."